George and Betty Geftakys Post-Assembly

 He reported that his guide kept saying, 'Great is the God of Geftakys,' because this was so unusual.
 Goes to show the massive impact his ministry had upon the continent. **Roll Eyes** Tom and I have a bet he really got those pictures from a stand where you could pay $10 to get a picture taken with Masai warriors."

-May 5, 2008 The Redlands Daily Facts newspaper had an article on Saturday about a multi-cultural festival at Plymouth Village, where George and Betty Geftakys live.
+May 5, 2008 The Redlands Daily Facts newspaper published an article about a multi-cultural festival at Plymouth Village, where George and Betty Geftakys live.
 George is still up to his old ways of misrepresenting the facts.
 He claimed he was a native of Greece and apparently recited the Lord's prayer in Greek!

-March 24, 2009 The Redlands Daily Facts newspaper recently interviewed some folks at Plymouth Village who were playing the Wii.
+The Redlands Daily Facts newspaper recently interviewed some folks at Plymouth Village who were playing the Wii.
 Betty G. was among them.
-Apparently Betty's favorite is Wii tennis.
-Read more here »
+Apparently Betty's favorite is Wii tennis - pretty amazing for an eighty-four year old!